AustinHeard/Algorithm_Visualization/README.md

 In processing the `draw()` function is called continuously after the `setup()` function is called once.
 This means that if a `for` loop is used in the `draw()` function everything is paused until the `for` loop is over.
 This is a problem if the goal is to show what the algorithms are doing in the `for` loops.

+2. How to Show the Program Running

 <!-- Solutions -->
 ### Solutions

 1. How Drawing Works in Processing

 The solution to this problem was to use if statements as pseudo for loops.
 While this is very easy for algorithms like bubble sort it gets much more complicated for algorithms like insertion sort.

+2. How to Show the Program Running

 <!-- Built With -->
 ### Built With